-King County, Washington (the "County"), is issuing its Limited Tax General Obligation Bonds, 2018, Series A (the "Bonds"), as fully registered obligations.
+King County, Washington (the "County"), is issuing its Limited Tax General Obligation Refunding Bonds, 2019, Series A (the "Bonds"), as fully registered obligations.
 When issued, the Bonds will be registered in the name of Cede & Co., as Bond owner and nominee for The Depository Trust Company, New York, New York ("DTC").
 DTC will act as initial securities depository for the Bonds.
 The Bonds will be issued initially in book-entry form only in denominations of \$5,000 or any integral multiple thereof within a maturity of the Bonds.
 Purchasers will not receive certificates representing their interest in the Bonds purchased.
-The Bonds will bear interest payable semiannually on June 1 and December 1, beginning December 1, 2018, to their maturities or prior redemption.
+The Bonds will bear interest payable semiannually on June 1 and December 1, beginning June 1, 2019, to their maturities or prior redemption.
 The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (currently U.S. Bank National Association) (the "Registrar").
 For so long as the Bonds remain in a "book-entry only" transfer system, the Registrar is required to make such payments only to DTC, which, in turn, is obligated to remit such principal and interest to the DTC participants for subsequent disbursement to registered owners of the Bonds as described in Appendix E-Book-Entry System.

-The Bonds are being issued to provide financing for certain capital projects of the County and to pay the costs of issuing the Bonds.
+The Bonds are being issued to refund certain outstanding obligations of the County and to pay the costs of issuing the Bonds.

-The Bonds are subject to redemption prior to maturity as described herein.
-See "The Bonds-Redemption of the Bonds."
+The Bonds are not subject to redemption prior to maturity.

 The Bonds are general obligations of the County.
 The County irrevocably covenants and agrees that, for as long as any of the Bonds are outstanding and unpaid, each year it will include in its budget and levy an ad valorem tax upon all the property within the County subject to taxation in an amount that will be sufficient, together with all other revenues and money of the County legally available for such purposes, to pay the principal of and interest on the Bonds as the same will become due.
-The County irrevocably pledges that the annual tax to be levied for the payment of such principal and interest will be within and as a part of the tax levy permitted to counties without a vote of the people and that a sufficient portion of the taxes to be levied and collected annually by the County prior to the full payment of the principal of and interest on the Bonds.
-The full faith, credit, and resources of the County are irrevocably pledged for the annual levy and collection of said taxes and for the prompt payment of the principal of and interest on the Bonds.
+The County irrevocably pledges that the annual tax to be levied for the payment of such principal and interest will be within and as a part of the tax levy permitted to counties without a vote of the people, and that a sufficient portion of the taxes to be levied and collected annually by the County prior to the full payment of the principal of and interest on the Bonds will be irrevocably set aside, pledged, and appropriated for the payment of the principal of and interest on the Bonds.
+The full faith, credit, and resources of the County are irrevocably pledged for the annual levy and collection of said taxes and for the prompt payment of the principal of and interest on the Bonds as the same will become due.

-The Bonds are offered when, as, and if issued, subject to approval of legality by Hillis Clark Martin & Peterson P.S., Seattle, Washington, Bond Counsel, and certain other conditions.
+The Bonds are offered when, as, and if issued, subject to approval of their legality by Hillis Clark Martin & Peterson P.S., Seattle, Washington, Bond Counsel, and certain other conditions.
 The form of legal opinion of Bond Counsel is attached hereto as Appendix A. Certain legal matters in connection with the preparation of this Official Statement will be passed upon for the County by Hillis Clark Martin & Peterson P.S., as Disclosure Counsel to the County.
-It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about August 8, 2018.
+It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about March 15, 2019.